 Can I attend a class via the Internet?

 Yes, just click on the internet defensive driving link.

 What is the difference between a CDL and a operator's license?

 A CDL is for professional drivers [truck drivers, bus drivers, etc.].
-If you possess, or possessed at the time of your violation, a CDL, you are NOT eligible to attend a defensive driving school class
+If you possess, or possessed at the time of your violation, a CDL, (see below).

 I hold a Commercial Driver License, am I eligible for the Defensive Driving Diversion Program?

 As of September 1, 2019, if you hold a commercial driver's license, you are eligible only if you were cited while operating a vehicle requiring a Class D or Class M license and the vehicle was not being used for commercial purposes.
 For further information, view A.R.S.
 28-3392.